-In connection with the Annual Report of L&F Acquisition Corp. (the "Company") on Form 10-K/A for the period from August 20, 2020 (inception) through December 31, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Tom Gazdziak, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of L&F Acquisition Corp. (the "Company") on Form 10-K for fiscal year ended December 31, 2021, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Tom Gazdziak, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge: